prooph/event-store/docs/migration.md

 acceptable, in which case v7 might not be the right choice.
 You should use it when you can take the application offline for a while and perform the DB migration, or you can wait until you start a new project to use it.

-We will support v6 series with bugfixes for at least a year (until mid 2018).
+We will support v6 series with bugfixes until 3 Dec 2017.